303rd Aeronautical Systems Wing

-The 303rd Aeronautical Systems Wing (303 ASW) was a United States Air Force unit assigned to the Air Force Materiel Command Aeronautical Systems Center, 2005–2010.
-It was stationed at Wright-Patterson Air Force Base, Ohio as a tenant unit.
+The 303rd Aeronautical Systems Wing is an inactive United States Air Force unit last assigned to the Air Force Materiel Command Aeronautical Systems Center, 2005–2010.
+It was stationed at Wright-Patterson Air Force Base in Ohio as a tenant unit.

-The wing was the successor organization to the World War II Eighth Air Force 303rd Bombardment Group.
-The group was one of the first VIII Bomber Command B-17 Flying Fortress units in England.
-The "Hell's Angels" were the first B-17 group to complete 25 combat missions in June 1943, going on to fly more than 300 combat missions, more than any other group.
-The 359th BS B-17F 41-24605 "Knock-out Dropper" was the first aircraft in Eighth Air Force to complete 50, then 75 missions.

-During the Cold War, the Strategic Air Command 303rd Bombardment Wing was a Boeing B-47 Stratojet medium bomber wing in the 1950s, and in the 1980s became a Tactical Missile Wing assigned to the United States Air Forces in Europe.
+The wing was first activated during the Cold War.
+It was organized by the Strategic Air Command as the 303rd Bombardment Wing, a Boeing B-47 Stratojet medium bomber wing in the 1950s and in the 1980s, became a tactical missile wing assigned to the United States Air Forces in Europe.